1oz Gold Unicorn Queens Beast

 Our expert opinion

 Another stunning coin from the Royal Mint.
-Like other UK coins such as the Lunar series, the Queen’s Beasts coins can be classified as collectible as well as appealing to investors.
-The series varies from the Lunar and many other UK coins in that it’s release schedule is semi-annual, launching 2 new coins per year.
+Like other UK coins such as the Lunar series, the Queen’s Beasts coins can be classified as collectable as well as appealing to investors.
+The series varies from the Lunar and many other UK coins in that its release schedule is semi-annual, launching 2 new coins per year.
 Every other series or coin gets an annual release or update.
-This lends the series to being at the forefront of gold enthusiasts minds with a beautiful new coin released every 6 months.
+This lends the series to be at the forefront of gold enthusiasts minds with a beautiful new coin released every 6 months.

-The coins have an additional story to tell with their focus of the various beasts, which makes them different to other brand new coins such as the 2017 Sovereign.
+The coins have an additional story to tell with their focus of the various beasts, which makes them different from other brand new coins such as the Gold Sovereign.
 Premiums for the coins are slightly higher than the 1oz Britannia, but they may well fetch more in the future due to their collectability and appeal.

 We’d suggest trying to own at least one of all the Queen’s Beasts series as full sets may well fetch a handsome fee in the future.
 For larger investments, consider combining the coins with the Lunar series, older Sovereigns to provide divisibility and Britannias for value.